The Nature of Code

 - Reading: Algorithmic Beauty of Plants -- suggested

-- Assignment: Sign up for a final project proposal and presentation slot.
-Include in your proposal a title, brief description, and links to things you want to show / talk about -- work that inspired you, reference pages, sketches you've made, sample programs/code, previous projects, etc. Tues, Wed
+- Assignment: Final Project Proposals.
+Include in your proposal a title, brief description, and links to things you want to show / talk about -- work that inspired you, reference pages, sketches you've made, sample programs/code, previous projects, etc.

 Students are required to complete a programming exercise each week.
 Documentation for each assignment should be posted to the linked wiki page.